 LA SEGRETA GRILLO, SICILIA DOC

-Harvest occured between the 25th and 30th of August.
-The grapes are gathered by hand, they are de-leafed and sent for soft pressing.
-The must obtained is decanted for 24-36 hours.
-Fermentation occurs at about 59°F. At the end of fermentation a period of maturation on the lees follows with the aim of fixing the aromas.TASTING NOTES
+Harvest occured from September 12th–14th.
+The grapes were gathered by hand, then de-leafed and sent for soft pressing.
+The must obtained was decanted for 24-36 hours.
+Fermentation occurs at about 59°F. At the end of fermentation a period of maturation on the lees followed with the aim of fixing the aromas.TASTING NOTES